 Gathering together locally

 Many such groups are long-standing and many call themselves 'Churches Together groups'.
+Some are very similar but prefer not to use that name.
 Some have a Covenant relationship to which local church leaders commit themselves publicly.
-Some are very active in united prayer and worship and social action, like Street Pastors or Foodbanks, while others might focus on the Week of Prayer for Christian Unity and/or Lenten study groups.
+Some are very active in united prayer and worship and social action, like Street Pastors or Foodbanks, while others might focus on joint worship like the Week of Prayer for Christian Unity and/or Lenten study groups.
 All ecumenical groupings, however formal or informal, whatever they choose to call themselves, are supported by Intermediate Bodies.

-New unity networks for mission have been coming together over recent years, and the Evangelical Alliance works closely with them.
+As well as groups calling themselves 'Churches Together', new networks for mission have been forming over recent years, some very similar to Churches Together groups (though they don't often use the name) and some operating alongside Churches Together groups.
+The Evangelical Alliance works closely with them.
 Visit We Gather.

 All groups, whether formal or informal, need some structure to protect themselves.
 However light-touch you want to be, don't just assume that structures are not for you.
 A good structure describes what you do, protects it, and has an eye to future growth.